Some books grow on you. This is one of them.

-I don’t recall where or how I first came across Wolf Suschitzky, but I do like those photographers who have documented life in the UK over the decades and Suschitzky is one such with a career stretching from the 1030’s into the 21st century.
-This book, Seven Decades of Photography, published in 2014 when Suschitzky was already 102 years old, collects a selection of images from his long career.
+I don’t recall where or how I first came across Wolf Suschitzky but I do like those photographers who have documented life in the UK over the decades and Suschitzky is one such with a career stretching from the 1930’s into the 21st century.
+This book, Seven Decades of Photography, published in 2014 when Suschitzky was already 102 years old collects a selection of images from his long career.

 Quite apart from his photography the man himself is fascinating.
-Born in Vienna in 1912 to a Jewish atheist father who ran a bookshop and later a socialist publishing house.
-Originally wanting to study zoology, Suschitzky ended up studying photography influenced by his sister Edith, herself a photographer.
+He was born in Vienna in 1912 to a Jewish atheist father who ran a bookshop and later a socialist publishing house.
+Originally wanting to study zoology Suschitzky ended up studying photography influenced by his sister Edith, herself a photographer.
 Observing political developments in Austria in the 1930’s he concluded that Vienna was not a good place for a Jewish socialist and moved to London.

 - An extensive selection of pictures at the FOTOHOF archive

 - Suschitzky’s story in his own words at Web of Stories